Marcellis/mad-codelabs/docs/level7-task1/level7-task1.md

 }
 ```

-The important part here is to make sure to set up Firebase.
+The important part here is to make sure to set up `Firebase`.

-Also make sure you have the following layout files activity_main.xml and content_main.xml like you have done in previous
+Also make sure you have the following layout files `activity_main.xml` and `content_main.xml` like you have done in
-assignments, where the content_main.xml contains the navigation host fragment element.
+previous assignments, where the `content_main.xml` contains the navigation host fragment element.

 ### Strings.xml

-Just to save some time, strings.xml should contain next to your own defined strings:
+Just to save some time, `strings.xml` should contain next to your own defined strings:

 `strings.xml`